nyxXeclipse/nyxXeclipse/README.md

 - Responsive UI using Tailwind CSS
 - Deployed using Render

-### 🔹 Weather Forecasting App
+### 🔹 Promptly AI Chatbot
-- Developed using JavaScript and API integration
+- Built an AI-powered chatbot using Gemini API
+- Supports real-time AI interaction and image uploads
-- Displays real-time weather data with a responsive UI
+- Designed a responsive glassmorphism UI with Lottie animations
+- Improved understanding of API integration, async JavaScript, and AI response handling
+- Developed using HTML, CSS, and JavaScript

 ---